Pace-Runner/AWS-IAM-Access-Control-Project/README.md

 ## Project Overview

 This project demonstrates hands-on experience with AWS Identity and Access Management (IAM), focusing on implementing the principle of least privilege through custom policies, user management, and permission testing.
-The project simulates a real-world scenario where development and production environments require different access levels.
+The project simulates a real world scenario where development and production environments require different access levels.

 ## Learning Objectives

 This project provided practical experience with:
-- Creating and managing IAM users and groups
+-> Creating and managing IAM users and groups
-- Designing custom IAM policies using JSON
+-> Designing custom IAM policies using JSON
-- Implementing environment-based access control using resource tags
-- Testing policies safely with IAM Policy Simulator
-- Applying the principle of least privilege
+-> Implementing environment-based access control using resource tags -> Testing policies safely with IAM Policy Simulator -> Applying the principle of least privilege
-- Understanding resource-level permissions in EC2
+-> Understanding resource level permissions in EC2

 ## Project Architecture

 ### Environment Setup

 **Two EC2 Instances:**
-- **Production Instance** - Tagged with `Env: production`
-- **Development Instance** - Tagged with `Env: development`
+-> **Production Instance** : Tagged with `Env: production` -> **Development Instance** : Tagged with `Env: development`

 **IAM Configuration:**
-- Custom policy (`DevEnvPolicy`) restricting access to development resources only
-- New user (`dev-pace`) assigned to the development group
-- Policy tested and validated using IAM Policy Simulator
+-> Custom policy (`DevEnvPolicy`) restricting access to development resources only -> New user (`dev-pace`) assigned to the development group -> Policy tested and validated using IAM Policy Simulator

 ## Implementation Steps